awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 # Live Streaming with Automated Multi-Language Subtitling

-Live Streaming with Automated Multi-Language Subtitling is a GitHub project that automatically generates multi-language subtitles for live events.
+Live Streaming with Automated Multi-Language Subtitling is a GitHub sample that automatically generates multi-language subtitles for live events.

 This code sample uses Amazon Machine Learning (ML) services for transcription and translation.
-This sample provides subtitles not to be confused with captions that are used for broadcast television.
+This sample provides subtitles not to be confused with captions that have environmental sounds used for broadcast television.

 ## On this Page
 - [Live Streaming with Automated Multi-Language Subtitling](#live-streaming-with-automated-multi-language-subtitling)